microsoft/BlingFire/README.md

 ## Bling Fire Tokenizer

 Bling Fire Tokenizer is a tokenizer designed for fast-speed and quality tokenization of Natural Language text.
 It mostly follows the tokenization logic of NLTK, except hyphenated words are split and a few errors are fixed.
 Currently released model supports most of the languages except East Asian (Chinese Simplified, Traditional, Japanese, Korean, Thai).
 You should expect good results if a language uses space as a main token delimitter.
-The tokenizer high level API designed in a way that it requires 0 configuration, or initialization, or additional files and is friendly for non-native languages like Python, Perl, C#, Java, etc. It is fast as uses deterministic finite state machines underneath.
+The tokenizer high level API designed in a way that it requires 0 configuration, or initialization, or additional files and is friendly for use from languages like Python, Perl, C#, Java, etc. It is fast as uses deterministic finite state machines underneath.

 ## Getting Started